Rishie123/Solar_Orbiter_Anomalies/Readme.md

 - From the results, it can be seen that within the dashboard, every line involves about 120 Mib of memory while callback requires 120 Mib recurrently
 - Also, within the `Run_Ml_Models.py` calculating shap values and fitting the model are the most memory intensive tasks
 - Interestingly, as seen in `Scalability/Plot_ML_Model`, there is a growth and decline in memory usage for Run_Ml_Models but, no decline for Dashboard.
+- You can reproduce these results by reading the comements in the 'Dashboard.py' file.
+- You will simply need to uncomment 2 lines to be able to reproduce these results.

 - Reference: https://pypi.org/project/memory-profiler/
 - Reference: https://github.com/pythonprofilers/memory_profiler